Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems

 By considering the best case scenario, VCA finds the best tours for all three problem sizes.
 It also finds the exact ground state for $N = 64$, as illustrated in Tab.~\ref{tab:results}.
 In contrast, SA finds tours with a higher cost and gets stuck in local minima.
 Interestingly, this result is different from what we observed for the Max-Cut and the NSP.
-Thus, we conclude that if a user is interested in finding the best solutions to a particular optimization problem, VCA is helpful when SA fails to find an optimal solution.
+Thus, we conclude that if a user is interested in finding the best solutions to a particular optimization problem, VCA is a valuable alternative when SA fails to find an optimal solution.

-\textbf{Limitations.} Even though VCA outperforms SA for all three problems on average in the limit of slow annealing, VCA takes more time per iteration compared to SA for the same number of annealing steps (see Tab.~\ref{tab:results}).
-This limitation could be mitigated by the use of meta-learning and transfer learning techniques to predict the solutions to optimization problems that are similar to each other within a shorter amount of time~\cite{MetaVMC}.
-Furthermore, with more hardware advancements, VCA is expected to show speed-up in the running time.

-Moreover, when we consider the best solutions obtained, VCA needs a larger $N_{\text{annealing}}$ steps to find the best solution compared to SA for the Max-Cut and the NSP.
-However, for TSP, we find that VCA provides better solutions in the best case scenario.
-The latter highlights that VCA can be used as a complementary tool to SA.

-Finally, we want to point out that instabilities occurred during the training of RNNs and we mitigated some of them by careful choice of the hyperparameters such as tuning the learning rate and varying the number of training samples.
-Overall, there is still a lot of space for exploration in terms of hyperparameter tuning, hardware efficiency, and choice of architectures.